Implementing Nurse-Family Partnership (NFP)®

 Model developer Dr. David Olds at the Prevention Research Center at the University of Colorado oversees adaptations to the model in collaboration with the NSO.
 Two adaptations are available.
 Implementing agencies may request to (1) enroll clients after the 28th week of gestation, and (2) serve clients who have had a previous live birth.
 Dr. Olds and the Prevention Research Center also manage requests for enhancements to the model.

 The information contained on this page was last updated in October 2019.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by the Nurse-Family Partnership National Service Office on October 28, 2019.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by the Nurse-Family Partnership National Service Office in October 2019.
 HomVEE reserves the right to edit the profile for clarity and consistency.